alexandertrefz/essence/packages/website/diagnostics.md

 A Parameter of a Function that takes its Types from the surrounding context was given both an external and an internal name.
 Such a Parameter takes its label from the expected Function Type; write only its name.

+**Quick Fix — "Remove the label":** drops the external name and keeps the internal one.

 ### `declarations-outside-stdlib`